Marohn-Group/mmodel/docs/api_handler.rst

 Handler Data class and TopologicalHandler
 ------------------------------------------
 Handler data stores the input value and all return values of the node execution.
-To define a custom handler a Data class should be defined, and it should have `__getitem__` and `__setitem__` methods.
+To define a custom handler, a Data class should be defined, and it should have `__getitem__` and `__setitem__` methods.
 If the Model inherits the TopologicalHandler, the class DataClass should be defined as the Handler data class.

+See :doc:`handler reference </ref_handler>` for the handler reference.